excitoon-favorites/apk-manager/README.md

 An Offical build for Linux is in progress.

 ### APK-Manager Requirements:
+A Windows PC running:
+- Windows 7
+- Windows 8
+- Windows 8.1
+- Windows 10

+The Windows version of Apk-Manger has not been tested on WINE on Linux.
+Please, try it and let me know how it works.

 In order to run properly, apk-manager requires the following components to be installed:
 - Java jdk (Tested on V8 build 121)
 - Java jre (Tested on V8 build 121)